yuheho7749/Pokemon/README.md

 5. Open the terminal
 6. Navigate the terminal directory to inside the "Pokemon" folder
 7. Paste the contents of "Compile_And_Run.bat" in the terminal and press enter
-8. 4.
-The application should launch with default settings*
+8. The application should launch with default settings
 ## Prerequisites
 Requires Java JDK version 8 or above
 For Java JDK 11, make sure to have JavaFX installed